enerc/Aeon-daemon/README.md

-# Aeon daemon
+# Wownero daemon

-AEON node for your Android phone.
-This is aeond packaged in an Android App.
+Wownero node for your Android phone.
+This is wownerod packaged in an Android App.

 ## Installation from github

-If you want to build the app yourself, the first thing is to get AEON on https://github.com/aeonix/aeon, then build binaries for arm64-v8a and armeabi, and then replace the compiled aeond binary under res/raw.
+If you want to build the app yourself, the first thing is to get Wownero on github, then build binaries for arm64-v8a and armeabi, and then replace the compiled wownerod binary under res/raw.

-res/raw/aeond32 is the arm 32 bit compiled daemon, and res/raw/aeon64 is the 64 bit one.
+res/raw/wownerod32 is the arm 32 bit compiled daemon, and res/raw/wownero64 is the 64 bit one.

 Then import and build with android studio.